craigh411/JmespathIterator/README.md

 ### Every Level is a JmespathIterator

-JmespathIterator always returns arrays as JmespathIterator objects, which means you can query nested arrays using Jmespath:
+`JmespathIterator` always returns arrays as `JmespathIterator` objects, which means you can query nested arrays using JMESPath:

 ```php